-The term Patient Experience and Patient Engagement are often used interchangeably by hospitals and providers.
+The difference between patient engagement vs patient experience can easily be misunderstood and these terms are often used interchangeably by hospitals and providers.
 At first glance, it seems to carry the same meaning.
-The difference however is in understanding that Patient Experience is essentially an outcome measure.
-A single diagnosis may require a patient to travel through very different care settings and be touched by many providers throughout their journey.
-Those interactions and their perception of that care is truly what defines the patient experience.
-How we engage patients at various points in that journey requires a thoughtful strategy and should be continually assessed for effectiveness with course correction as appropriate.
+However, the difference is in understanding that patient experience is an outcome measure.
+A single diagnosis may require a patient to travel through very different care settings and be touched by more than one health care provider throughout their journey.
+Those individual interactions and their perception of those interactions define the patient experience; how we as health systems engage patients and their caregivers in their own care to achieve a positive outcome, like patient experience, is patient engagement.

-When patients are in the hospital receiving care, there is immense opportunity to demonstrate caring behaviors, provide education, and deliver safe and effective clinical care.
+When patients are receiving care, there is an immense opportunity to demonstrate caring behaviors, provide education, engage in helpful patient education, and deliver safe and effective clinical care.
 However, the volume of patient interactions, and stress of illness makes it very possible that some perceptions may be negative.
-It is critical that hospital leaders are aware when interactions occur that require intervention and that timely resolution occurs.
+It is critical that healthcare leaders are aware when interactions occur that require intervention and that timely resolution occurs.
 It is equally as important to learn from positive interactions and strengthen patient engagement strategy with reinforcement of those positive practices and recognition of caregivers.

-In addition to what occurs inside the hospital, leaders have additional incentive and opportunity to improve experiences after patients have been discharged.
-Patient outreach, such as post-discharge follow up and preventive health education is playing an increasingly necessary aspect of delivering high-quality care and proactively resolving patients issues outside the “four walls” of a hospital.
-Ensuring that your organization’s patient engagement strategy encompasses activities across the continuum will lead to both short and long term success.
+Leaders have additional incentive and opportunity to improve experiences before patients step foot in the door and after patients have been discharged.
+Patient outreach, such as preventive health education and post-discharge follow up are playing an increasingly necessary aspect of delivering high-quality connected health care and proactively resolving patients’ issues outside the “four walls” of a hospital or care setting.